English

 What Happens in Your Body During Menopause?

-Menopause is a period that every woman experiences.
-Yet, it remains a topic that is rarely discussed.
-We wish to change that.
+Menopause is a phase every woman experiences.
+Yet, it's a topic that's not often discussed.
+We aim to change that.
 Did you know that menopause can last anywhere from five to ten years in total?
 During these years, you may experience unpleasant symptoms, with hot flushes being the most well-known.
 Where do these symptoms come from?
-We investigated this.
+We've investigated this.

-Menopause consists of three stages: perimenopause, menopause, and post-menopause.
+Menopause consists of three phases: perimenopause, menopause, and postmenopause.

 Perimenopause: 4-6 Years Before Menopause

-Perimenopause is the period before your last menstrual cycle.
-On average, hormonal changes can begin from the age of 35.
-This process occurs very gradually, so you are unlikely to notice it.
-From the age of 40, you might notice changes in your menstruation.
-This phase is characterised by the absence of ovulations and irregular periods.
-Menstruations may occur closer together or be delayed longer.
-Bleeding patterns can also change, becoming heavier or lighter.
+Perimenopause is the period before your last menstrual period.
+Hormonal changes can begin, on average, from the age of 35.
+This process is very gradual, so you may not notice it.
+From around 40, you might observe changes in your menstrual cycle.
+This phase is characterised by the absence of ovulation and irregular periods.
+Menstrual cycles can occur more frequently or be delayed.
+Bleeding can also change, becoming heavier or lighter.
 Perimenopause lasts approximately 4-6 years, during which oestrogen levels gradually decline.
-The same applies to progesterone production.
-Often, progesterone levels decrease even faster than oestrogen levels, leading to oestrogen dominance, which can also cause symptoms such as weight gain, hair loss, PMS, mood swings, and insomnia.
+The same goes for progesterone production.
+Often, progesterone levels drop even faster than oestrogen levels, leading to oestrogen dominance, which can cause symptoms like weight gain, hair loss, PMS, mood swings, and insomnia.

-Menopause marks a woman's last menstrual cycle.
-The timing of menopause is determined retrospectively, one year after menstruation ceases.
-The last period occurs when the ovaries no longer have viable eggs.
-Almost no oestrogen and progesterone are produced, and the reproductive system loses its function.
+Menopause is a woman's last menstrual period.
+The timing of menopause is determined retrospectively, one year after menstruation stops.
+The last period occurs when the ovaries have no more viable eggs.
+Little to no oestrogen and progesterone are produced, and the reproductive system loses its function.
 As a woman, you are no longer fertile.

-Post-menopause is the period starting a year after menopause.
-During post-menopause, the ovaries no longer produce hormones, disrupting the hormonal balance.
-The female oestrogen hormones that are still present in the body are produced in the adrenal glands and fat tissue instead of the ovaries.
-However, this is usually insufficient to balance your hormones.
-Consequently, you may still experience common menopausal symptoms in this stage.
-It can take several years for the body and mind to find a new balance and for you to achieve a new hormonal equilibrium as a woman.
+Postmenopause is the period starting one year after menopause.
+In postmenopause, the ovaries no longer produce hormones, disrupting hormonal balance.
+The female oestrogen hormones still in the body are produced by the adrenal glands and fat tissue instead of the ovaries.
+However, this is usually not sufficient to balance your hormones.
+As a result, you may still experience common menopausal symptoms in this phase.
+It can take several years for the body and mind to find a new balance and for you, as a woman, to achieve a new hormonal equilibrium.

-How Do You Know if You Are in Menopause?
+How Do You Know If You're in Menopause?

 Recognising menopause can be challenging, but there are some common signs that may indicate you are in this phase.
-These include irregular menstruation, hot flushes and night sweats, mood swings, vaginal dryness, or changes in sleep patterns.
-Keep in mind that these symptoms can also have other causes, so it is advisable to seek advice from your healthcare provider.
+These include irregular periods, hot flushes and night sweats, mood swings, vaginal dryness, or changes in sleep patterns.
+Keep in mind that these symptoms can also have other causes, so it's wise to seek advice from your healthcare provider.

 What Are Typical Menopausal Symptoms?

-The main symptoms during menopause are caused by decreased oestrogen levels.
-Common symptoms experienced by women during menopause include:
+The main symptoms during menopause are caused by reduced oestrogen levels.
+Common symptoms for women in menopause include:

 • Hot flushes and night sweats